Class: Sketchup::Page

 Returns:

-• label - a string label for the page tab
+label for the page tab.

 Version: